japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 getEpoch is used when:

-* DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#removeExecutorAndUnregisterOutputs[removeExecutorAndUnregisterOutputs]
+* DAGScheduler is requested to scheduler:DAGScheduler.md#removeExecutorAndUnregisterOutputs[removeExecutorAndUnregisterOutputs]

-* xref:scheduler:TaskSetManager.adoc[TaskSetManager] is created (and sets the epoch to tasks)
+* scheduler:TaskSetManager.md[TaskSetManager] is created (and sets the epoch to tasks)

 == [[post]] Enqueueing GetMapOutputMessage